White Pocket

 Main shooting areas for White Pocket - as mentioned, the primary shooting area is not very large and is represented by the oval shown on the map below (there are other photographic opportunities outside the oval, but there is where you will find the best abstracts).

-Astrophotography - the White Pocket is also a great place for night photography - as you are miles from any light source and the abstracts are found all around.
+Astrophotography - the White Pocket is also a great place for night photography - as you are miles from any light source, and the abstracts are all around.
 As mentioned before, it is VERY EASY to get disoriented and lose your place around the White Pocket (especially at night).
 Make sure you either bring a GPS and mark the spot of the parking area or take note of markers to help find your way back.
 It is not a place you want to get lost after the sun goes down.

 EXIF Data